Hephaestus-Arm/HephaestusArm2/README.md

 # 1 Hephaestus Arm v2

-This robot is for use in RBE 3001 as a teaching platform for robot kinematics and trajecttory planning.
+This robot is for use in RBE 3001 as a teaching platform for robot kinematics and trajecttory planning and image recognition.

 <img src="photos/assembly.jpg" width="600">